NguyenKhacNghiem/job-search/README.md

-# Find Job Website
+# Job Search Website
-A find job website using PHP.
+The website helps employers and job seekers connect together.
+Where employers can post recruitment news and job seekers will search for that news.
 ### Software Development Technologies
 - HTML, CSS, Javascript: make website frontend
 - PHP: make website backend
-- MySQL database
+- MySQL: make the database
-- Bootstrap 4
+- Bootstrap 4: make intuitive and friendly UI
-- PHP Mailer
+- PHP Mailer: help to send emails
 ### Features
 1. **Candidate role**
     - Sign in